yeahitsjoyce/My-Wave-Portal/README.md

 Wave Portal 👋

 ### **Welcome!**
-To get started with this , clone this repo and follow these commands:
+To get started, go to waveportal-starter-project and follow the instructions :)

-1. Run `npm install` at the root of your directory
-2. Run `npm run start` to start the project